Parcticipant Responsibilities and Guidelines

 (one for the archive; one to EHR; one to OPP).

-January, I will submit an annual report electronically to the TEA Archive/Rice
+April, I will submit a single page "fact-sheet" electronically to the

-University that describes my involvement in TEA activities such as
+TEA Archive/Rice University that describes my involvement in TEA activities such

 Back to: TEA